jajajag/SMAC3/README.md

 SMAC3 is developed by the [ML4AAD Group of the University of Freiburg](http://www.ml4aad.org/).

 If you found a bug, please report to https://github.com/automl/SMAC3

+# Modification

+This is a branch of SMAC3 for study and development purpose.
+The ideas are provided by Dr. Tom Cheng and implemented by myself.
+Only raw results will be shown until the paper come out.

+Following files have been modified:

+### data/ <br>
+* dataset_1049_pc4.csv <br>
+We use pc4, real-sim and rcv1 for testing.

+### results/
+* fitting_loss_in_smbo <br>
+Loss curves predicted by gradient-based GPR in each iteration.
+* gpr_fitting_graph
+Comparison of hyperboloid fitting of normal GPR and gradient-based GPR.
+* smac_comparison <br>
+A simple comparison between normal SMAC with RF and our gradient-based GPR.

+### smac/epm/

+### smac/facade/

+### smac/optimizer/

+### smac/pssmac

+### others

+* smac/runhistory/runhistory
+* smac/stats/stats
+* smac/tae/execute_ta_customized
+* smac/utils/libsvm2sparse
+* smac/utils/util_funcs

+smac/epm/bayes_opt
+smac/epm/gaussian_gradient_epm
+smac/epm/gaussian_process
+smac/epm/hoag
+smac/facade/oursmac_facade
+smac/facade/smac_facade
+smac/optimizer/bayesian_optimization
+smac/optimizer/smbo
+smac/pssmac